 Specifically where did they go?
 No one can say for sure.

 Joe S. Sando, a Pueblo Indian scholar, thinks that "…they were filled with longing for perfection in their society, harmony with their environment, and so they moved from time to time to other places with better sources of food and a better environment."

 Edmund Ladd, another Pueblo scholar, echoed Sando, when he said, "They were traveling because they were looking, searching, for the center place."

 The abandonments and relocations raise questions about the Anasazi region in general, but the towers hold mysteries for the Hovenweep ruins in particular.

-The Hovenweep people built increasingly large and tall towers over time, an indication of increasing importance of the structures.
+The Hovenweep people built increasingly larger and tallerl towers over time, an indication of the increasing importance of the structures.
 They built them (in cross section) in D-shaped, square, rectangular, circular or irregular outlines.
 They located them, often with perilous entryways, on canyon ledges, canyon bottoms, even atop large boulders.
 In some of them, they built viewing ports, suggesting lookout or, possibly, defensive structures.
 In some, they left ceramic vessels, stone tools, stone grinding basins and food plant traces, suggesting living, working and storage areas.
 In some, they incorporated wall openings which admitted shafts of sun at summer solstice, suggesting solar calendars.
 For some, they constructed tunnels which led from the towers to kivas, suggesting a ceremonial function.